gtiians/AKGEC-Students-App/README.md

 ![screenshot](snapTwo.png)

-# Here are some snaps of CollegeAbout - DrawerDash and StudentLogin
+# Here are some snaps of CollegeAbout, DrawerDash and StudentLogin

 ![screenshot](snapThree.png)